ambroisemaupate/docker-server-env/README.md

 You’ll find examples to launch *front-proxy* and *Roadiz* based containers with *docker-compose* in `compose/` folder.
 Just copy the sample `example/` folder naming it with your website reference.

+Then, use `docker-compose up -d --force-recreate` to create in background all your websites containers.

 We need to use [`bridge` networking](https://github.com/jwilder/nginx-proxy/issues/502) with *docker-compose* to be able to discover your containers from other global containers, such as the `front-proxy` and your daily backups.
 See https://docs.docker.com/compose/networking/ for further details.